 However, the best months to visit are between May and October, when there is no snow, and when the mountain huts are open.

-The mountain huts do not operate all year round.
-At the time we completed the hike (February/2024), the Grünsteinhütte was open, however the Kührointalm was closed.
+The mountain huts do not operate year-round.
+When we did the hike (February), the Grünsteinhütte was open, however, the Kührointalm was closed.

-This hike is a dog-friendly hike, with no dangerous sections.
+This hike is a dog-friendly hike with no dangerous sections.
 I hiked to the Archenkanzel with my 7-year-old Labrador.
-He enjoyed the walk and definitely got less tired than me!
+He enjoyed the walk and got less tired than me!

-If you are also hiking with a dog, bring enough water also for your little friend as during this hike, there are no rivers or any other freshwater source where your pet could drink.
+If you are also hiking with a dog, bring enough water for your little friend, as during this hike, there are no rivers or any other freshwater source where your pet could drink.

 Daily Budget